DerJantob/TSW2_Controller/README.md

 # TSW2_Controller

 TSW2_Controller allows you to control TSW2 with your joystick.
-It reads your screen to always adjust the game to your joystick.
+It reads your screen to get the current state of the simulator and synchronize it to your joystick.
+That way, they don't end up having mismatching positions.

 I was bothered by the fact that you can't use a joystick as an input device in TSW2, so I wrote my own program to solve the problem.
 Since I was quite happy with the result, I thought why not publish the program so that others can use it as well.
 And now here we are
 ## Features